-General-Our Real Estate Management and Development Segment consists of BMI and LandWell.
+General - Our Real Estate Management and Development Segment consists of BMI and LandWell.
 BMI provides utility services, among other things, to an industrial park located in Henderson, Nevada, and is responsible for the delivery of water to the City of Henderson and various other users through a water distribution system owned by BMI.
 LandWell is actively engaged in efforts to develop certain real estate in Henderson, Nevada including approximately 2,100 acres zoned for residential/planned community purposes and approximately 400 acres zoned for commercial and light industrial use.

-Beginning in December 2013 and through the end of 2020, LandWell has closed or entered into escrow on approximately 1,000 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
+Beginning in December 2013 and through the end of 2021, LandWell has closed or entered into escrow on approximately 1,700 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
 Contracts for land sales are negotiated on an individual basis and sales terms and prices will vary based on such factors as location (including location within a planned community), expected development work, and individual buyer needs.
 Although land may be under contract, we do not recognize revenue until we have satisfied the criteria for revenue recognition set forth in ASC Topic 606.
 In some instances, we will receive cash proceeds at the time the contract closes and record deferred revenue for some or all of the cash amount received, with such deferred revenue being recognized in subsequent periods.
-We expect the development work to continue for 5 to 10 years on the rest of the land held for development, especially the remainder of the residential/planned community.
+We expect substantially all of the land in the residential/planned community will be sold by the end of 2022; however, we expect the development work to take three to five years to complete.